jiayijdong/PSCbench/README.md

 problems sourced from instructional textbooks.
 The benchmark is designed to evaluate the complex reasoning capabilities, strong domain knowledge, and advanced calculation skills of LLMs.

-We developed an innovative **evaluation protocol** for a detailed analysis of reasoning abilities.
-This involves instructing LLMs to self-identify and categorize their errors within a predefined set of capabilities.
-This process offers a fine-grained understanding of where the models are falling short.
+We developed an innovative **evaluation protocol** for a detailed analysis of classification abilities.
+This involves instructing LLMs to extract key knowledge information within a predefined set of dataset template.
+This process offers a fine-grained understanding that LLM works as well as a human in annotating the data and actually finds out when the humans failed to annotate the data .

 ## Data

-The SciBench dataset is under dataset/original folder in json file format.
+The PSCbench dataset is under dataset folder in json file format.
 Each file is list of dictionary and can be extracted using following scripts.
-Each file stands for one textbook, which is fully elaborated in the paper.
+Each file stands for one published journal, which is fully elaborated in the paper.

 ```
-subject='atkins'
-with open("./dataset/original/{}.json".format(subject), encoding='utf-8') as json_file:
+with open("./dataset/retroactive/{}.json".format(subject), encoding='utf-8') as json_file:
     problems=json.load(json_file)

 ```